 - Add the eggs and vanilla infused milk and beat in.

-- Stir in the flour, baking powder, baking soda and salt until all combined.
+- Stir in the flour, baking powder and salt until all combined.

 - Stir in all the white chocolate chips and then pour into the prepared tin.